-As a little girl, Kansas native Chely Wright dreamed of becoming a country music star and spent hours studying the liner notes of Emmylou Harris albums.
+As a little girl, Kansas native Chely Wright dreamed of a country music career and spent hours studying the liner notes of Emmylou Harris country albums.
 Years later, she went from Wellsville, Kansas to Nashville stardom.

 10. "Back of the Bottom Drawer"

-Wright's great 2003 album The Metropolitan Hotel -- also featuring "I Got Him Ready For You," "The River" and her cover of "C'est La Vie" -- includes this sentimental ballad about a woman's box of knick knacks that reminds her of the mistakes that prepared her to become the right woman for her current partner.
+Wright's 2005 studio album The Metropolitan Hotel -- also featuring "I Got Him Ready For You," "The River" and her cover of "C'est La Vie" -- includes this sentimental ballad about a woman's box of knick-knacks that reminds her of the mistakes that prepared her to become the right woman for her current partner.

 9. "I Already Do"